 Time: 1247.149 ms

-PLEASE NOTE: I'm loading this to different database on the same cluster so many parameter mentioned above was removed as not needed here, if you wish to replicate them on a different cluster ensure you have the pg_hba.conf updated in the source location with the correct information so that the psql can connect to the source host and database without any hassle.
+Note- This is loaded to a different database on the same cluster.
+So, many parameters that are mentioned above were removed as they are not needed here.
+If you wish to replicate them on a different cluster ensure you have the pg_hba.conf updated in the source location with the correct information so that the psql can connect to the source host and database without any hassle.

 - Cross verification